Jumps in speeds of hereditary properties in finite relational languages: introduction

 We say $\Sigma$ is \emph{invariant under $\sigma$} when $\sigma(\Sigma)=\Sigma$.

-Suppose $\calL$ is a first-order language consisting of finitely many relation and constant symbols.
+We say a first order language $\calL$ is \emph{finite relational} if it consists of finitely many relation and constant symbols and no function symbols.
+Suppose $\calL$ is a finite relational language.
 We let $|\calL|$ denote the total number of constants and relations in $\calL$.
-By convention, the \emph{arity} of $\calL$ is $0$ if $\calL$ consists of only constant symobls, and is otherwise the largest arity of a relation in $\calL$.
+By convention, the \emph{arity} of $\calL$ is $0$ if $\calL$ consists of only constant symbols, and is otherwise the largest arity of a relation in $\calL$.
 Given an $\calL$-formula $\phi$ and a tuple of variables $\xbar$, we write $\phi(\xbar)$ to denote that the free variables of $\phi$ are all in the set $\cup \xbar$.
 Similarly, if $p$ is a set of formulas, we write $p(\xbar)$ to mean every formula in $p$ has free variables in the set $\cup \xbar$.
 We will use script letters for $\calL$-structures and the corresponding non-script letters for their underlying set.
 So for instance if $\calM$ is an $\calL$-structure, $M$ denotes the underlying set of $\calM$.

 Suppose $\calM$ is an $\calL$-structure.
 Given a formula $\phi(x_1,\ldots, x_s)$,